-In Stocks vs. Real Estate, I compare which asset class is best suited for which type of person to make the most amount of money.
+In Stocks vs. Real Estate, I compare which asset class is best suited for which type of person.
 My preference is for real estate due to its tangibility, income, utility, and one’s ability to improve the asset class.
-As a real estate owner, there’s a correlation between effort and reward.
-Whereas with stocks, you are a minority shareholder with no say in the business.

 When trying to compare two things, I find it helpful to create a comparison matrix of different variables.
-In this showdown, I’d like to use the following: Ease To Start, Ease Of Maintenance Income Upside, Profitability, Sustainability, Joy, Risk, and Exit Potential.
+In this real estate versus blogging showdown, I’d like to use the following:

 The scale is between 1-10 with 10 being the easiest/best/most enjoyable and 1 being the hardest/worst/least enjoyable.

-As for degree of startup difficulty, I give real estate a score of 3.
-Not only do you have to come up with the down payment, you’ve got to buy the right type of property in the right location.
-Blogging gets a score of 10 because you can create a blog in 30 minutes or less.
+Blogging gets a score of 10 because you can create a blog in 30 – 60 minutes or less.
 Further, you just need to use your own creativity or hire a creative person to come up with a pleasing design and original content.

 For real estate, something always breaks because nothing physical ever lasts forever.
 Over the past six months, I’ve had to replace a microwave oven, fix some loose door handles, replace a window hinge, and repair a broken wood plank.
-On average, I expect something to be fixed every three months based on the amount of property I own.
-It’s just part of the job being a landlord.
+On average, I expect something to be fixed once a year.
+It’s just part of the job of being a landlord.

 If you have a list of reliable plumbers, electricians, and handymen to fix things, you’re half way there because everything is fixable.
-It just takes money, time, and coordination.
+It just takes money and time.
 Other things to account for are natural disasters.
-Good thing for property insurance.
+Good thing there’s homeowners insurance.

 For blogging, things break too.
-Whenever there is a WordPress (blogging platform) update, sometimes the various plug-ins (typically free features that make your site unique e.g. comment plugin, search box, ad widget) installed may no longer work because they haven’t been updated to be compatible with the latest WordPress update.
+Whenever there is a WordPress (blogging platform) update, sometimes the various plug-ins installed may no longer work because they haven’t been updated to be compatible with the latest WordPress update.
 Your shared host might go down because it was overloaded by another site’s traffic.
-A construction worker might accidentally sever a cable, causing your site to go down for six hours like mine did earlier this year.
+Or, a construction worker might accidentally sever a cable, causing your site to go down for hours.
 Then, of course, there’s the possibility someone might hack your site.
 If you’ve ever seen those 404 error messages or down for maintenance pages when you visit a site, it’s because something is broken.

-I know very little about fixing a website.
-This is why I’ve got a brilliant guy on retainer for $35 a month to monitor Financial Samurai.
+Regarding fixing websites, I know very little.
+This is why I’ve got a brilliant guy on retainer to monitor and fix Financial Samurai.
 He always knows what to do, and I rest easy knowing my site is in good hands if anything bad happens.

 Based on the ongoing cost and peace of mind, with regards to maintenance, I give real estate a 5 and blogging an 9.

 With blogging, income is much more volatile.
-Despite having grown to the relatively large size of ~1M organic pageviews a month, I still see 20% month over month fluctuations in my revenue.
-The reasons for revenue volatility are many and could include changes in click-through rates, search interests, clients shutting down or changing their terms, seasonality, and Google algorithmic changes.
+Despite having grown to the relatively large size of over 1 million organic pageviews a month, I still see 20% month-over-month fluctuations in my revenue.
+The reasons for revenue volatility are many.
+They could include changes in click-through rates, search interests, clients shutting down or changing their terms, seasonality, Google algorithmic changes, and my own personal hustle to cement business partnerships.
 Every month, it’s a little adventure learning how much you made as an entrepreneur.
 But the correlation is relatively tight with traffic growth.